 Are perfect examples of this: FFK – Fani Kayode, Charly boy, Wizkid, Frank Edwards, Reno Omokri, and so on.
 You’ll know some of these guys well due to them been tagged on something they say.
 So be careful what you say (topics you talk about) and what pics you upload on the internet as these things can be branded to you.

-How to Make Money with Personal Branding
+Making Money with Personal Branding

 To make money from personal branding online in Nigeria you have to have huge followings on your social media accounts.
 You can make money from WhatsApp, Twitter, Instagram, and even on Facebook with your group by promoting other brands, affiliate links, shorts links, and so on.